API reference

 Bases: Enum

-Used to track the running state of schedulers and workers.
+Used to track the running state of schedulers.

 starting